adeynes/pocketmine-tutorial/pages/plugin-yml.md

 ```

 ## `permissions`
-The `permission` attribute is a list of permissions with a description and a default authorization (usually `true` or `op`, depending on if you want the permission to be given to every player or just OPs).
-Permissions can be nested, such that if a player has a parent permission, they also have child permissions.
+The `permissions` attribute is a list of permissions with a description and a default authorization (usually `true` or `op`, depending on if you want the permission to be given to every player or just OPs).
+Permissions can be nested, such that if a player has a parent permission, they also have the child permissions.

 ```yaml
 permissions: